DiscM/flowstatedemos/QuickStart.md

 ### Judging Prompt

-Ask players:
+Ask:

 - Did the mechanics feel like repair, or still like destruction?
 - What wording or visual change helped most?
-- Did players cooperate naturally?
+- Did you cooperate naturally?

 ## Project 4: `voxel`